Omelicious/Sb3UGS-WIKI/Morphs-or-Blendshapes.md

 The naming of meshes and morphs in Blender is even more important to have an easy import and replacement in Sb3UGS afterwards.
 But this naming allows to create in-between Blendeshapes with Blender which can be used in the games.

 ![Wiki_-_morphs_-_07_-_in-between_blendshapes_exported_with_Blender](https://user-images.githubusercontent.com/104311725/167837260-a3b04fee-7d62-4753-acf2-c02ed3f0ec77.png)

+### Custom normals in Blendshapes

+Neither Maya nor Blender seemed to be able to import and export custom normals of blend targets.
+But FbxSDK can import and export them.
+So you can use Sb3UGS to make backups when they are present and you can restore them.

+But bringing custom normals into a Mesh asset for the first time requires to bake shape targets as meshes.
+The ImportedMesh in the workspace can then be dragged and dopped onto an ImportedMorphKeyframe.
+See the message in Log for the result.
+Afterwards you replace the ImportMorphKeyframe like regular.